DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Introduction

 To enable supervision at scale, we curate \datasetnamegradient, a large-scale relational dataset that augments each object with canonicalized functional and spatial triplets linking parts through explicit semantic predicates.
 These canonicalized relations are encoded into RSLs, allowing the model to learn assembly-level consistency directly from language.
-Trained on \datasetname, \modelname surpasses prior text-to-3D and part-aware baselines, achieving substantial improvements in geometric fidelity ($\downarrow$53\% CD, $\downarrow$33\% EMD) and text–shape alignment ($\geq$ 20\%$\uparrow$ CLIP/ULIP).
-We also evaluate generalization to rare parts and held-out relation predicates, improving over prior part-based baselines (\,$14.7\text{--}16.3\%\downarrow$ Render-FID, $68.2\text{--}71.2\%\downarrow$ CD, $39.6\text{--}47.9\%\uparrow$ ULIP-T\,).
-In summary, our contributions are: \begin{itemize}[parsep=0pt, topsep=-1.5pt, itemsep=0pt, leftmargin=0.4cm] \item We introduce \textbf{\modelnamegradient}, a language-grounded collaborative diffusion framework that unifies geometric, visual, and relational reasoning for coherent and interpretable part-level text-to-3D synthesis. \item We introduce \textbf{DPLs} and \textbf{RSLs} as complementary representations that jointly encode part geometry, appearance, and inter-part relations and are refined together via synchronized co-denoising. \item We curate \textbf{\datasetnamegradient}, a large-scale relational dataset with 300K functional and spatial triplets for explicit language-based supervision of inter-part relations across 175 object categories. \item Across benchmarks, \modelnamegradient achieves substantial gains in fidelity, language alignment, and controllable part-aware generation. \end{itemize}
+Trained on \datasetname, \modelname surpasses prior text-to-3D and part-aware baselines, achieving substantial improvements in geometric fidelity ($\downarrow$60\% CD, $\downarrow$41\% EMD) and text–shape alignment ($\geq$ $\uparrow$20\% CLIP/ULIP).
+We also evaluate generalization to rare parts and held-out relation predicates, improving over prior part-based baselines (\,$14.7\text{--}16.3\%\downarrow$ r-FID, $68.2\text{--}71.2\%\downarrow$ CD, $39.6\text{--}47.9\%\uparrow$ ULIP-T\,).
+In summary, our contributions are: